particle-iot/docs/src/content/troubleshooting.md

 #### Description

-With certain WiFi networks, the Spark Core will sometimes enter a state where the status LED will flash cyan.
+With certain Wi-Fi networks, the Spark Core will sometimes enter a state where the status LED will flash cyan.
 Flashing cyan means that the Spark Core can no longer communicate with the Spark Cloud server.
 If this happens, the Spark Core is programmed to try to reconnect.
 When the Core reconnects, the status LED will go back to 'Breathing Cyan'.

-The Spark Core is equipped with a Texas Instruments (TI) CC3000 WiFi module to facilitate wireless networking.
-The CC3000 module has it's own closed-source firmware that was created by TI.
+The Spark Core is equipped with a Texas Instruments (TI) CC3000 Wi-Fi module to facilitate wireless networking.
+The CC3000 module has its own closed-source firmware that was created by TI.
 Unfortunately, it was discovered that the firmware on the CC3000 module itself has an issue that can cause the module to stop responding.
 In this case, the Spark Core entered a permanent state of flashing cyan referred to as the 'Cyan Flash of Death' or CFOD.
 A manual reset was required to reconnect the Spark Core.

 The good news is that, as of July 2014, after months of iterating with TI to develop a patch that resolves the issue, we finally have a working patch and streamlined approach to roll it out.
-The following describes how can apply the patch.
+The following describes how to apply the patch.

 ## Flashing Cyan Solution